Using R within IPython Notebook

 rmagic extension—contains some magic functions for working with R via

-rpy2—but there was this strong feeling that . . .
+rpy2—but there was this strong . . .

 the Unix command-line is not dead for Data Science

 Jeroen Janssens's webcast on Data Science at the Command Line proved to be a mix between a good proof that the Unix command-line is not dead for Data Science and a more that two hours hands-on marathon.
 What made this webcast even more unique was the hands-on element (that more speakers could take example form). . . .